 “We believe it is instant accountability for each athlete and creates a great opportunity to compete against yourself,” Jay says.
 “It confirms what we notice, but might miss.
 And if an athlete is struggling, we have objective data that allows us to meet with the player to see what may be happening with them.

-“For football we monitor PlayerLoad, especially the chronic to acute indicators to know who need more reps and who needs less.
+“For football we monitor PlayerLoad, especially the chronic to acute indicators to know who needs more reps and who needs less.
 We look at four main metrics: top speed, total distance, total distance in the speed zone, and PlayerLoad.”

 When it comes to establishing effective processes around the technology, Jay stresses the importance of having the capacity to understand and implement the data received from it.